okwme/sci-fi-book-club/README.md

 npm run dev
 ```

-# Aftewards deploy to netlify and add your .env variables directly to the netlify configuration
+Aftewards deploy to netlify and add your .env variables directly to the netlify configuration

+## Build

 ``` bash
 # build for production with minification